-Owners expect capital equipment to produce operating benefits over a long period of time, usually several years or more.
-Accountants normally classify these items as capital assets.
+Owners expect capital equipment to produce operating benefits over a long time, usually several years or more.
+Accountants commonly classify these items as capital assets.
 And, they track asset earning performance year-to-year with financial metrics such as return on total assets (ROA) and Total Asset Turnover.

 Most firms establish criteria for deciding which items they acquire are capital items, and which are not.
-These criteria result partly from local tax laws, but they also reflect accounting policy choices by the firm's managers.
-Such criteria typically specify that an item qualifies as a capital item if it meets at least 3 conditions: The item must:
+These criteria result partly from local tax laws, but they also reflect accounting policy choices by the firm's management.
+These criteria typically specify that an item qualifies as a capital item if it meets at least three conditions.
+Capital items:

 - Have a minimum useful service life or economic life (e.g., one year or more).